mattjmattj/simple-undo/README.md

 ## License

-simple-undo is licensed under the terms of the [MIT license](LICENSE).
+simple-undo is licensed under the terms of the [Beerware license](LICENSE).

 2014 - Matthias Jouan